-- How much power can I draw from the vehicle? - The recommended auxiliary continuous power draw limit on the Ford F-150 vehicle is 75A at 14V, which is 1050W.
-Large bursts for several minutes will be handled by the lead-acid battery.

-- HEV/BEV: The limit comes from the DC/DC converter from the high voltage battery to charge the 12V battery. - ICE: The limit comes from the alternator power rating at idle to charge the 12V battery. - If the continuous load is more than the charging, eventually, the battery will be unable to support critical vehicle subsystems such as power steering and others. - How can I turn power distribution channels on and off?
+- How much power can I draw from the vehicle? - The recommended auxiliary continuous power draw limit on the vehicle is 75A at 14V, which is 1050W.
+Large bursts for several minutes will be handled by the lead-acid battery. - The limit comes from the DC/DC converter from the high voltage battery to charge the 12V battery.
+If the continuous load is more than the charging, eventually, the battery will be unable to support critical vehicle subsystems such as power steering and others.

-Touchscreen display in a cup holder mount, startup/shutdown scripts, CAN message,

-Ethernet/LCM message - How can I configure the power distribution?
+- How can I turn power distribution channels on and off?
+Touchscreen display in a cup holder mount, startup/shutdown scripts, CAN message, Ethernet/LCM message - How can I configure the power distribution?
 Use PowerDistributionGUI.exe and its documentation. - What is the power rating?
 9-18 volts, 15 Amps per channel continuous, 180 Amps total continuous - Can I view the current of the 120V power inverter?
 No. The current consumption of the inverter is not available. - Can I connect a higher wattage power inverter instead of the 600W model?
 Yes.
 See the Power Distribution Panel datasheet for a list of supported part numbers. - What is the default mode change pin number?
 1234